boonware/notes/vector_spaces/dual_spaces.md

     \phi(a \vec u + b \vec v ) = a \phi(\vec u) + b \phi(\vec v) \quad \text{where} \quad \vec u, \vec v \in V \quad a,b \in \mathbb{F}
 $$

-By this definition the linear functionals are also vector space _homomorphisms_, where the field $\mathbb{F}$ is viewed as a one-dimensional vector space; the dual space is also denoted $Hom(V, \mathbb{F})$ for this reasons.
+By this definition the linear functionals are also vector space _homomorphisms_, where the field $\mathbb{F}$ is viewed as a one-dimensional vector space; the dual space is also denoted $Hom(V, \mathbb{F})$ for this reason.
 These linear functionals are themselves vectors and form the dual space; they can be added and multiplied by scalars from $\mathbb{F}$ to form new linear functionals:

 $$
     \phi(\vec u) + \omega(\vec u) = (\phi + \omega)(\vec u)